kilroy396/kilroy396-vagrant-boxes/README.md

 6. After the box is running, without errors in the `vagrant up`, use the appropriate vagrant packaging command for your operating system and provier e.g. `vagrant package virtualbox-centos --output someones-centos7.box`

 7. Upload the image to Vagrant Cloud, or use it locally via `vagrant box add someones-centos7 someones-centos7.box`

+Do not enable the /vagrant directory to be mapped.. it can result in a very large disk image.

+If disk image size goes wayward, run `du -kscxh *`